Frequently Asked Questions & List of Services

 FAQs

 I have over twenty years of experience working with children, teens, adults, elders, and families.
-My private practice is primarily focused on working with individuals who are experiencing grief (with a specialty in post-suicide loss), late adolescents and young adult clients who are motivated to be in therapy.
+My private practice is primarily focused on working with individuals who are experiencing grief (with a specialty in post-suicide loss), and adolescents and adult clients who are motivated to be in therapy.
 I am a Certified Advanced Grief Counseling Specialist, and as such I work with clients experiencing a variety of different losses.
 I have the ability to hold a sacred space for some of the most difficult stories that are told and to be a place where you can depend on sharing those stories, when there may be no other area of your life where you can do so as candidly.

 My primary therapeutic approach is humanistic therapy, though I individualize my approach based on the client’s needs.
 According to WebMD, “Humanistic therapy adopts a holistic approach that focuses on free will, human potential, and self-discovery.
 It aims to help you develop a strong and healthy sense of self, explore your feelings, find meaning, and focus on your strengths.
 The therapist acts as a non-judgmental, respectful listener who guides the therapeutic process.”
 Thanks, WebMD, I agree!